 If you feel isolated, you’re not alone.
 There are many people who can help you protect yourself from financial elder abuse.
 You can take control and access support.

 Risks of Elder Financial Abuse in a Digital Age

 Fraudsters use every available opportunity and take advantage of global events to lure vulnerable investors into their schemes.
 The new way of living brought on by the COVID-19 pandemic opened up opportunities for the financial exploitation of older adults.

 As older adults came to rely more on online services and communications during the pandemic, they opened up to many new people who knew where they lived, whether they lived alone, and what their vulnerabilities were.

 The pandemic also changed the way older adults manage their money.
 Many older adults turned to online ways of transacting that they didn’t engage with before, and this may continue into the foreseeable future.
-This opens up more weak spots associated with the access to private information and financial accounts online.
+This opens up more weak spots associated with access to private information and financial accounts online.

 As we return back to normal, it is important to keep the lines of communication with older adults open.
-Having regular conversations about money and understanding their situation will help you identity the warning signs of elder financial abuse.
+Having regular conversations about money and understanding their situation will help you identify the warning signs of elder financial abuse.

 How to Prevent Elder Financial Abuse

 Build your understanding of elder financial abuse and learn to reject and prevent it from happening to you and/or someone you know by:

 - Staying informed and talk about financial matters with people or professionals you trust.